Michigan’s Medicaid program is called Medical Assistance (MA). There are several health plans that vary by county in which a person can enroll.

 - Upper Peninsula Health Plan

-It’s important to note that not all health plans cover substance abuse treatment.
+It’s important to note that not all health plans cover drug and alcohol addiction treatment.
 Be sure to select a program that covers your needed services.

 What Addiction Treatment Services Are Covered By Michigan Medicaid?

-Medical Assistance provides a range of behavioral and mental health services for all beneficiaries.
+Medical Assistance provides a range of evidence-based behavioral health services for all beneficiaries.

 Each health plan covers a specific set of substance abuse services.
 Your covered services may depend on which plan you select.